monktastic/hackmd/spirituality/nonduality.md

 > The essence of one’s mind is an unidentifiable void; it is the primordial cognizance that has not been fabricated.
 In the mind that is aware of itself and lucid by itself, these two, void and cognizance, are inseparable.
 To gain the experience that the mind has ascertained that it is so **is a beginner’s [insight]**.
 By sustaining just that much at the beginning, we are confident that unmistaken [insight] will gradually arise.

 Some teachers call this stage "nonduality" because the subject—pure consciousness—becomes _aware of itself_ for the first time.
-Nonetheless, it is a strong form of duality.
+In truth, it is a strong form of duality.
 But with the right pointers, the practitioner may begin to detect that this sense of separation is an illusion.

 ### Stage 2: True Self / Godhead